Skip to content

 1. To totally remove an Instance and free up its resources, an Instance must be Destroyed AND Expunged in OpenCloud.

-2. Once a customer executes the option to Destroy an instance, it is set in the Destroyed State and its Volumes will be retained for 24 hours, keeping the allocated Storage and Compute resources in use.
+2. Once executing the option to Destroy an instance, it is set in the Destroyed State and its Volumes will be retained for 24 hours, keeping the allocated Storage and Compute resources in use.
 During this time, the Instance can be restored by performing a Restore action.

 3. After 24 hours, the Instance and its Volumes are automatically removed.
 This process deletes the attached Data Volumes and releases all other resources.
-After this process occurs, US Signal cannot recover an Instance for a customer.
+After this process occurs, US Signal cannot recover an Instances.

-4. If a customer wants to Destroy the Instance and free up the Storage and Compute Resources at the same time, there is an option to Expunge in the Destroy Instance confirmation screen.
+4. If needed, there is an option to Expunge in the Destroy Instance confirmation screen.
+This will free up the Storage.

-5. To perform either a Destroy or Expunge operation, go to Compute and then Instances from the main OpenCloud screen.
+5. To perform either a Destroy or Expunge operation, go to Compute and then Instances.

 6. Click on the Instance Name in question and enter its details page.